mikeal/ZDAG/SPEC.md

 We reserve 0 for termination of the sequence.
 We then encode the DELTA +1 for every map key.

+When you combine the savings of the DELTA encoding here and in the creation of the table we can likely create this entire stucture against a compression table for less space that most formats can encode a map even if we never see any benefit from de-duplication.

 Not only does this compress the size of the key references, it makes it **IMPOSSIBLE** to encode an indeterministic map, since you're only able to increase the index of